uwiger/edown/doc/edown_layout.md

-The layout function.
-Options to the standard layout:
+The layout function.Options to the standard layout: